joehillen/ultron/README.md

 Commands are just programs (The UNIX Philosophy)

-If the exit code of the command program is zero, STDOUT is written directly to slack unformatted with `@username` for the person who called the command.
+If the exit code of the command program is zero, STDOUT is written directly to slack unformatted.
 Formatting is up to the command program.
 See [Slack Message Formatting](https://api.slack.com/docs/formatting).

 If the exit code of the command program is non-zero,